Disentangled and Self-Explainable Node Representation Learning: Introduction

-Our paradigm represents a shift in the language of explanations compared to the ones often considered when dealing with GNNs~\cite{yuan2022explainability}.
-Explainability for GNNs often involves understanding which parts of the local computation graph (nodes, edges) and node attributes significantly influence the model's predictions \cite{funke2022:zorro, ying2019gnnexplainer, schnake2021higher}.
-On the other hand, the explanations that we aim to discover are inherently non-local, since they could involve mesoscale structures such as node clusters \cite{piaggesi2023dine}, usually not included in the GNN computational graph.
-To provide a comprehensive evaluation of the embeddings and uncover novel insights, we introduce several new metrics (for details refer to Section \ref{sec:metrics}).
-For example, our \emph{overlap consistency} measure (depicted in Figure \ref{fig:overlap}) confirms that the physical overlap between the topological substructures identified as explanations aligns with the actual correlation of the corresponding embedding features or dimensions.
-This overlap offers insights into the interdependencies of node characteristics within the graph.
-Further, we attribute meaning to actual feature values by showing that the magnitude of node embedding entries corresponding to a dimension is correlated with the proximity (depicted in Figure \ref{fig:position}) of the corresponding nodes to the ``topological'' subgraphs associated with that dimension.
-This measurement aids in understanding the closeness of nodes to different graph features, thereby enhancing spatial awareness within the graph structure.
+Our paradigm represents a shift in the language of explanations compared to the ones often considered when dealing with GNNs~\citep{yuan2022explainability}.
+Explainability for GNNs often involves understanding which parts of the local computation graph (nodes, edges) and node attributes significantly influence the model's predictions \citep{funke2022z, ying2019gnnexplainer, schnake2021higher}.
+On the other hand, the explanations that we aim to discover are inherently non-local, since they could involve mesoscale structures such as node clusters \citep{piaggesi2023dine}, usually not included in the GNN computational graph.

+We provide a comprehensive evaluation of the embeddings and uncover novel insights by proposing several new metrics that capture the interplay between disentanglement and explainability (see Section \ref{sec:metrics} for details).
+For instance, our \emph{overlap consistency} metric (illustrated in Figure \ref{fig:overlap}) shows that the overlap of the topological substructures used as explanations matches the correlation among the corresponding embedding dimensions, providing insights into the interdependencies among node characteristics within the graph.
+Moreover, we attribute meaning to the embedding values by showing that the magnitude of a node's entry in a specific dimension correlates with its proximity (as depicted in Figure \ref{fig:position}) to the topological subgraphs associated with that dimension.
+This relationship enhances our understanding of the relative positioning of nodes with respect to different graph components, thereby enhancing spatial awareness of the graph structure.

-To summarize we (i) formalize \textit{new and essential criteria for achieving disentangled and explainable node representations}, offering a fresh perspective on explainability in unsupervised graph-based learning, (ii) introduce \textit{novel evaluation metrics} to help quantifying the goodness of node representation learning in disentangled and explainable settings (iii) perform \textit{extensive experimental analyses} to establish state-of-the-art results in self-explainable node feature learning.
+Contributions are summarized as follows: \emph{(i)} we formalize \textit{new and essential criteria} for achieving \textit{disentangled and explainable node representations}, offering a fresh perspective on interpretability in unsupervised graph-based learning; \emph{(ii)} we introduce \textit{novel evaluation metrics} to help quantifying the goodness of node representation learning in disentangled and explainable settings \emph{(iii)} we perform \textit{extensive experimental analyses} on synthetic and real-world data to establish state-of-the-art results in self-explainable node feature learning.
 We release our code and data at \url{https://github.com/simonepiaggesi/disene}.